 “Sometimes,” said Pooh, “the smallest things take up the most room in your heart.” — A.A.
 Milne, Winnie the Pooh

-It might be something that made you stronger, the quality of your relationships, that bird you watched in the window while you were drinking your morning coffee or tea—it really doesn’t have to take much to spark deep appreciation that resonates throughout your whole being.
+It might be that bird you watched in the window while you were drinking your morning coffee or tea—it doesn’t have to take much to spark deep appreciation that resonates throughout your whole being.
 It’s actually usually the small things that make a grand difference.

 3 Ways to Practice Gratitude When You Don’t Feel Like Writing it Down